jerryjappinen/Servant/readme.md

 ## Setup

 1. Download Servant
-2. Unzip the download on a server with PHP 5.3 or newer
+2. Unzip the downloaded package
+3. Move files to a server

-3. Make sure `mod_rewrite` or `rewrite_module` is enabled on the server.
+PHP 5.3 or newer is required, and Apache's `mod_rewrite` (or `rewrite_module`) must be enabled on the server.

 Things should work out-of-the-box.
 You should see the demo site when you point your browser to where you put Servant.

-Consult troubleshooting guide at [servantframework.com](http://servantframework.com/) if you encounter any problems.
+Consult troubleshooting guide at [servantframework.com](http://servantframework.com/read/tutorials-and-guides) if you encounter any problems.